 In this category you will find things like index-linked GICs, mutual fund linked GICs, Principal Protected Notes, and segregated funds.
 While these products seem to have the best of both worlds there are a lot of different varieties in this category.
 Make sure you shop wisely or get the help of a financial advisor.

 My two cents

-Sorting through the maze of investments becomes more challenging everyday as new products and new ideas come out.
+Sorting through the maze of investments becomes more challenging every day as new products and new ideas come out.
 The best place to start when picking investments is to take the time to understand risk and understand how important it is to have guaranteed products in your portfolio.
-Remember that every product has merits and while guaranteed products have a lot of appeal, every guarantee has a tradeoff.
+Remember that every product has merits and while guaranteed products have a lot of appeals, every guarantee has a tradeoff.
 Good luck!